Learning nonnegative matrix factorizations from compressed data: Conclusion and future directions

 Then, it is important to study the scalable versions of other nonnegative factorization algorithms besides multiplicative updates and projected gradient descent.
 We focused on multiplicative updates because of their relative popularity and simplicity, but perhaps other methods may be better adapted to sketched problems.
 A related question is to get theoretical guarantees for the methods proposed in \cite{tepper2016compressed} that empirically show comparable performance and typically faster convergence than our proposed algorithms.

 Further, it is natural and meaningful to extend the framework to the compressed versions of high-order (tensor) problems.
 It has been recently shown \cite{kassab2020sparseness, vendrow2021neural} that nonnegative tensor factorization result in more interpretable decomposition for naturally high-order data, such as temporal or multi-agent, than their matrix NMF counterparts.
 At the same time, the tensor methods are even more computationally demanding and would benefit from scalable approximations.
-Scalable versions of other NMF-based algorithms such as semi-supervised versions \cite{semisupervised} or sparse NMF \cite{kassab2020sparseness, hoyer2004non} are also of interest.
+Scalable versions of other NMF-based algorithms such as semi-supervised versions \cite{semisupervised} or sparse NMF \cite{kassab2020sparseness, hoyer2004non} are also of interest. \revtwo{Finally, while in this work we focus solely on linear sketching techniques, it is interesting to investigate both theoretical and empirical properties of nonlinear dimension reduction for the NMF and nonnegative tensor factorization problems.}